 Crackers, double handful; tart apples, medium size, 8; raisins, 1 cup; butter and molasses, each 1/2 cup; ground cinnamon, cloves, and allspice, each 1 teaspoonful; salt, 1 saltspoonful; sugar and apple cider.

 Roll the crackers; pare, core and chop the apples, melt the butter, and mix all, using cider to make sufficiently moist, and if the cider is not quite tart, add 1 or 2 tablespoonfuls of vinegar, with sugar enough to give the requisite sweetness, which each must judge for himself, as tastes vary so much.

-Remarks. —The apples give this soda cracker pie recipe a much greater resemblance to the real, than as formerly made without apples.
+Remarks. —The apples give this old fashioned soda cracker pie recipe a much greater resemblance to the real, than as formerly made without apples.

 If they are made with a light biscuit crust, which is made with at least 1 teaspoonful of baking powder, then wetting the bottom crust with the beaten white of an egg before the mixture is put in, even the dyspeptic may eat them, if he can eat ordinary food.

 They are healthful, as well as very tasty.
 Give the author the one with the apples when he calls upon you.